akavasis/Kaguya/README.md

 # Kaguya
 ## Description
-This is a path tracer using DXR (DirectX Raytracing).
+This is a hobby project using DirectX 12 and utilizing its latest features such as DirectX RayTracing (DXR)

 ### Showcase
 ![1](/Gallery/LambertianSpheresInCornellBox.png?raw=true "LambertianSpheresInCornellBox")